-One of the most significant aspects of our Christian journey is the degree to which our actions impact those around us.
+On our Christian journey, our actions impact those around us.
 What exactly does it mean to be a stumbling block, and how can we avoid being one?

 “But whoever causes one of these little ones who believe in Me to sin, it would be better for him if a millstone were hung around his neck, and he were drowned in the depth of the sea.
 Woe to the world because of offenses!
 For offenses must come, but woe to that man by whom the offense comes!”
 (Matthew 18:6-7).